caledurbin96/Answers/Challenge_3/C3-README.txt

 Step Two:   Go to Downloads & unzip the Answers.zip

-Step Three: Drag Answers folder into C drive.
-(Ensure it is not in a second Answers folder.)
+Step Three: Drag 'Answers-main' folder into C drive & rename the folder to 'Answers'.
+(Ensure it is not in a second Answers-main folder.)

 Step Four:  Open powershell.
+(May need to run as admin)

 [Instead of Step 5-7 you can run QuickStart.ps1 to autorun it.
 You may have to click "Open" & enter "R" twice if prompted!]